 Anticipation partners in country

-Forecast-based Financing (FbF) in the Zambia – Taking advantage of the forecast to implement early actions to minimize the impact of anticipated disaster flood, drought
+Forecast-based financing in Zambia: taking advantage of the forecast to implement early actions to minimize the impact of anticipated disasters (floods, drought)

-Since 2018 Zambia Red Cross has been working to build partnerships with local stakeholders and establish FbF in Zambia.
-A flood EAP was approved in September 2020.
+Since 2018, the Zambia Red Cross Society has been building partnerships with local stakeholders to establish forecast-based financing in Zambia.
+An Early Action Protocol for Floods was approved in September 2020.

-In 2016, START Network provided Catholic Relief Services, Concern Worldwide, Oxfam, Save the Children, and World Vision with approximately £109,000 to prevent worsening food insecurity that was anticipated because of late rains in the Western and Southern provinces.
+In 2016, the Start Network provided Catholic Relief Services, Concern Worldwide, Oxfam, Save the Children and World Vision with approximately £109,000 to prevent worsening food insecurity, which was anticipated because of late rains in Western Province and Southern Province.

 FAO is working to support early action for drought in Zambia.